tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 Sub-certificates obviously need to have some defined structure.
 It is possible to re-use X.509, but it may be better to define something new.

 The format question also mostly decides the question of how the sub-certificate will be signed and delivered to the client.
-If the sub-certificate is an X.509 certificate, then it will be signed in that format, and probably provided in the TLS Certificate message.
-If some new structure is devised, then it will need to define a signature method, and it will probably make more sense to carry it in a TLS extension or a new TLS handshake message.
+If the sub-certificate is an X.509 certificate, then it will be signed in that format, and probably provided in the TLS Certificate message as the end-entity certificate.
+If some new structure is devised, then it will need to define a signature method, and it will probably make more sense to carry it as a new TLS certificate format {{!RFC6091}} or in a TLS extension.

 The delivery mechanism is mostly a trivial question, but given that the server is switching between a normal certificate chain and one including a sub-certificate based on a ClientHello extension, there could be some impact on the ease of implementation.
-For example, it may be easier to change the extensions in the ServerHello than to switch the certificate chain.
+For example, it may be easier to change the extensions in the ServerHello than to switch the certificate chain, or alternately it may be easier to simply let the server operator provide a whole chain terminating in the sub-certificate, depending on how much sanity checking the server does.

 ## Option 1a.
 Name Constraints